 The Department solicits input regarding its application process through a separate post application survey.
 The goal of this survey is to help target areas for improvement, as well as to identify what parts of the existing process are working well.
-On January 12, 2021 an invitation by email to participate in an online survey was sent to each credit unions who had applications acted on between September 3 and November 25, 2020.
-The responses are anonymous.
+Between September 2018 and May 2019, an invitation by email to participate in an online survey was sent to each credit union that submitted an application 30 days after a final decision was rendered on the application.
 The survey allows credit unions to provide feedback and rate the performance of the agency in processing the application.